cfpb/sbl-project/features/features.md

     1. Can we leave all RegTech filing apps visible to all users, and they can voluntarily decide which they need to file for?
 1. What are our filing statuses?
-    - Not started - No submissions for the season.
+    - Not started
+    - Institution data confirmed
-    - In progress - One or more submissions, but not signed.
+    - Submission in progress - One or more submissions, but not signed.
-        - **Q:** How does _Accept FI data_
         - **Q:** Do we need to show submission-level status?
+            - Not started
+            - Uploading...
+            - Upload complete
+            - Validating...
-            - Failed upload
+            - Validation complete
-            - Uploaded
+            - Signed
+        - **Q:** Do we need sub-statuses for **Validation complete**, or can that just be derived from validation results?
-            - Validating
+            - Success
             - Failed formatting validations
             - Failed logic validations
+        - **Q:** Do we need statuses for steps in between
-            - Awaiting warning acceptance
+            - Awaiting warning acceptance (is this needed?)
-            - Awaiting signature
+            - Awaiting signature (is this needed?)
-            - Signed
     - Complete - Once a given submission has been signed.